Best Cabinet Painting Denver

 Cabinet painting requires a very keen eye for detail since the majority of cabinet painting involves sanding very tight and complex spaces, spraying the right type of primer in an even and uniform way, and spraying the right type of paint in a way that appears to be smooth, even, and durable.

 The best cabinet painting practices are ones that make sure the end result looks ultra smooth and ultra durable.
 Brushing and rolling cabinets will almost never be comparable to spraying.
-Having the right sprayer is also critical for cabinet painting since the force and pattern of the paint being sprayed will affect the pattern and finish.
+Using the right sprayer and spray tip is also critical for cabinet painting since the force and pattern of the paint being sprayed will affect the pattern and finish.

 After everything is removed we examine all wood for any dirt or grime that needs to be cleaned prior to sanding.
 Once all the surfaces are cleaned and all cracks and holes are filled, we proceed to sand.
 We usually start with a 120 grit depending on how rough the cabinets are but start with a fine 220 grit sandpaper for cabinets that are in great condition.

-A team member applies the primer once all the doors and drawers are cleaned and sanded.
+We apply the primer (usually by sprayer) once all the doors and drawers are cleaned and sanded.
 Priming is essential when painting over cabinets that are currently stained.
-This is because the actual paint would not cover the wood stain well.
-If we were to paint over cabinets that are already painted then we may skip the step of priming.
+This is because the actual paint would not cover the wood stain well, or stick well!
+Even when using the highest quality paint, the top coat of paint would not stick to an unprimed surface.
+Painting over cabinets that are already painted may not need to be primed.
 Some of the primers we like to use can be found here.

 Priming and spraying paint both require a level of preciseness that is crucial for A+ work.
 It is necessary to follow all the steps for creating the best cabinet painting results as possible.
 Here, at New Perspective Painting we will prove to you why we are the best painting company in Denver, CO.